daneharrigan/respond_with/README.md

 ## Installation

-`respond_with` relies on the serialize gem which is private at the moment.
-Make sure to add it to your Gemfile until its released.
+`respond_with` relies on the serialize gem which is still in development so you'll need to install that from git.

 Add these lines to your application's Gemfile:

-    gem 'respond_with', :git => 'git@github.com:heroku/respond_with.git'
+    gem 'respond_with', :git => 'git://github.com/daneharrigan/respond_with.git'
-    gem 'serialize',    :git => 'git@github.com:heroku/serialize.git'
+    gem 'serialize',    :git => 'git://github.com/daneharrigan/serialize.git'

 And then execute:

     $ bundle

 ## Usage
+    require "sinatra"
+    require "respond_with"

     # in a sinatra app
     get "/resources/:id.?:format?" do